Brand development that increases sales velocity, guaranteed.

 If you have a line of refrigerated sports drinks, you naturally want consistent labeling so that your customers to recognize your brand.
-Of course, you don’t want to confuse them in a potentially relationship-destroying way by failing to clarify the fact that your drinks come in a variety flavors; if a consumer thinks he is buying strawberry-kiwi and accidently takes a swig of jellied eel, then brace yourself for the mother of all tweet complaints.
+Of course, you don’t want to confuse them in a potentially relationship-destroying way by failing to clarify the fact that your drinks come in a variety flavors; if a consumer thinks he is buying strawberry-kiwi and accidentally takes a swig of jellied eel, then brace yourself for the mother of all tweet complaints.

 Of course, we exaggerate for comic effect (jellied eel flavor is exclusive to the Japanese market), but nevertheless, your label design need clear, yet harmonious, distinctions so that your consumer base is able to instantly recognize your individual products, whether they are food items, bath gels, motor oils or some combination of the three.
 Here are a few quick tips to remember when designing the labels for your product line.